-Applicants may receive up to 88 points as follows:
+Applicants may receive up to (64) point scale as follows:

-- Organization History and Staff Experience (12 points) - Need, Description, and Justification of Program(s) (24 points) - Program Measures (20 points) - Youth Involvement (12 points)
+- Need, Description, and Justification of Programs (24 points)

+- Program Measures (16 points)

+- Youth Involvement (12 points)

-- Making Connections (8 points) - Budget (12 points)
+- o Budget (12 points)

-In the event that three (3) reviewer scores differ by ten (10) points (+/-) or more from the average score, a fourth review will be completed, and the outlier will be discarded.
+In the event that three reviewer scores differ by ten (10) points or more from the average score, a fourth review will be completed, and the outlier will be discarded.

 The reviewer scores will be used to calculate a final score that is then used to rank applications.
 The scores and ranks are used by the OST Office to make final award determinations.
 The District may provide additional points for priorities to ensure equity across the District.
-Additional points will be awarded consistently and objectively based on information supplied in the proposal.
+Additional points will be awarded consistently and objectively based on information supplied in the application.